rizinorg/book/src/analysis/variables.md

 ```
 Then change your default specification to newly created one using this config variable `e anal.spec = win`

-For more information about primitive and user-defined types support in radare2 refer to [types](types.md) chapter.
+For more information about primitive and user-defined types support in rizin refer to [types](types.md) chapter.